The pros and cons of a solid wood kitchen worktop

 What are the wood choices?

 Hard woods are generally used to make worktops, as opposed to soft woods, like pine.
-Popular choices of hard wood for worktops include oak, walnut and iroko (African teak).
+Popular choices of solid wood worktops include oak, walnut and iroko (African teak).
 It’s always a good idea to choose wood from a sustainable source, and preferably from an FSC (Forest Stewardship Council) source.

 Oak is the most well-known wood used for worktops.
 It’s a hardwearing wood and looks good.
 Walnut, while a more expensive option, can be highly polished to create a modern, stylish look.
 Oak and Iroko are cheaper woods than walnut.
 Iroko is more resistant to temperature and moisture.
 Ultimately, choosing the most appropriate wood for your worktop will come down to how you use your kitchen and personal taste.